About Dr Shikkiah de Quadros-Wander

 Shikkiah is a Circle of Security Registered Parent Educator and has delivered the program in a group format and in the context of individual treatment.
 She is also trained in the Newborn Behavioural Observation (NBO) system.
 The NBO is a relational tool to understand a newborn’s unique capacities and vulnerabilities, which can help parents feel more confident, attuned and connected to their new baby.
 Shikkiah works with parents who have lost a baby through miscarriage or stillbirth, and has specific training in supporting families through a pregnancy following loss.

-Shikkiah co-coordinates professional development activities for the Western Perinatal & Infant Mental Health Professionals Network (MHPN) since 2016.
+Shikkiah has been a workshop facilitator for MERTIL, the statewide relational trauma training program for Maternal and Child Health Nurses.
+She has also co-coordinated professional development activities for the Western Perinatal & Infant Mental Health Professionals Network (MHPN) since 2016.

 Approach to therapy